resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **A:** Hold up a Red sticky note if you are still looking at the dashboard!

-A new tab has opened, taking you to the homepage of the NeCTAR support site.
+A new tab has opened, taking you to the homepage of the Research Cloud support site.
 This page gives news on the latest updates to the cloud.

 **Activity:** Get everyone to click on the "Getting Started" link of the top bar of the support site.